kseghair/mcp-rappel-conso/README.md

-# MCP Server Exposure Project with NestJS and Greeting Tool
+# MCP Server Project with data.gouv.fr Data

-This project is a NestJS application designed to expose a service (like an MCP server) to the internet.
-It features a custom "Greeting Tool", all within a containerized environment using Docker and publicly exposed via Ngrok.
+This project is a NestJS application designed to interact with the open data platform [data.gouv.fr](https://data.gouv.fr), specifically to retrieve data from `RappelConso`.
+The entire application is containerized with Docker and made publicly accessible via Ngrok.

 ## ✨ Features

 -   **MCP Server Exposure**: The configuration is ready to expose an MCP server through a secure application tunnel.
--   **Custom Greeting Tool**: Includes a `greeting.tool.ts` as an example of a custom business feature and interaction.
+-   **data.gouv.fr Integration**: Provides tools to retrieve and use data from `RappelConso`.
 -   **NestJS Framework**: The application is built on a modern, scalable, and high-performance Node.js framework.
 -   **Dockerized Environment**: The entire setup is containerized with Docker and orchestrated by Docker Compose for maximum portability.
 -   **Ngrok Integration**: An `ngrok` service is included to instantly and securely expose the local API to the internet.
 -   **Multi-Stage Docker Build**: The `Dockerfile` is optimized for production, creating a lightweight final image.
 -   **Secrets Management**: Uses a `.env` file to securely manage API keys (like the Ngrok authtoken).
--   **Complete Development Workflow**: The project is configured with Git, a `.gitignore`, and a `.dockerignore`.

 ## 🚀 Getting Started